3NZ1I/referral-_hlp/frontend/DOCUMENTATION.md

 1. Start the frontend dev server: `npm run dev`.
 2. Log in as admin and navigate to Data and User Management pages.
 3. Resize the developer tools or browser window to a narrow width and verify the table displays a horizontal scrollbar and the panel heading remains horizontally oriented.

+Additional testing for new UX/API changes:
+4. Resolve Now (UI):
+  - Set a case's status to `Completed` or `Closed` using the Case Details page.
+  - Attempt to click `Save` without a comment — the UI should show an error explaining a resolve comment is required.
+  - Add a resolve comment and either click `Resolve Now` or Save; verify the server now shows a `resolve_comment` attached to the update and a comment appears in the case timeline.
+5. Import / Import job behavior:
+  - Try uploading a KoboToolbox XLSX that includes existing `case_id`/`caseNumber` values; duplicates should be skipped and marked as `skipped` in the import job results.
+  - Temporarily turn off the backend import endpoint or simulate a server failure; the frontend should fall back to per-row creates (or local-only import) and mark created rows with `created_at` so Age (days) displays correctly.
+6. Deletion and Permissions:
+  - Delete a case from the Data page as an admin; confirm the case is removed and comments/import rows are cleaned up server-side.
+  - Try deleting a case with a non-admin user and note correct permission behavior (403 if unauthorized).

 If the problem persists: capture a screenshot and your browser name/version to help diagnose further.